pomm.el

 redtick - mode-line icon + - sounds

-gtk-pomodoro-indicator GTK panel CLI - -, but the program is independent from Emacs GTK notifications
+gtk-pomodoro-indicator GTK panel CLI - -, but the program is independent of Emacs GTK notifications

 Be sure to check those out if this one doesn’t quite fit your workflow!

-(1) Means of timer control with exception of Emacs interactive commands
+(1) Means of timer control with exception to Emacs interactive commands

 Also take a look at org-pomodoro-third-time, which adapts org-pomodoro for the Third Time technique.